How Do Travel Agents Make Money?

 Mass market trips like cruises, all-inclusive resorts, or group bus tours around Europe aren't for everyone.
 When you want an itinerary built just for you, travel agents call that an F-I-T trip — in plain-speak, you'd call that a custom itinerary.
 But why be simple like that when you could come up with an acronym, right?! ;)

-Custom itineraries are more time intensive and may involve booking places that don't pay travel agent commissions.
+Custom itineraries are more time intensive and may involve booking with multiple companies, some that may not pay travel agent commissions.
 Agents that build FITs typically charge higher consultation, trip planning, and/or service fees to compensate.

 FIT travel agents make money not only through the fees mentioned above but also through net pricing mark-ups and commissions from the different vendors they're booking.

 There's no one-size-fits-all fee when it comes to custom itineraries.
-But if you're curious about learning more about what kind of fee would make most sense for your niche, check this out:
+But if you're curious about learning more about what kind of fee structures an agency might have, check this out:

 How Do the Big Travel Agencies Make Money?